scipy-conference/scipy_proceedings/papers/atharva_rasane/main.md

 **Challenges:**
 1. Dependency on model consistency: The watermark detection relies heavily on the consistency of the BERT model's output.
 Any updates or changes in the model could potentially alter the watermark, making it undetectable.
 If the watermark can embbed some sort of version history and control, this could be managed.
 2. Data Integrity is highly dependent on the Model: the integrity of the watermarked text depends on how good the model is at replacing the given word, due to the nature of AI-generated text where all the previous tokens are used to generate new ones BERT watermarking can preserve integrity much more effectively.
 However if it were to watermark text which is completely different from its training dataset it might return an incoherent output, for example if the dataset of BERT consists of scientific papers it will struggle immensely when trying to watermark fairy tails.
-3. Potential for false positives/negatives: Given the probabilistic nature of BERT's predictions, there's a risk of incorrect watermark detection, especially in texts with complex semantics or those that closely mimic the watermark patterns without actually being watermarked.
+3. Potential for false positives/negatives: Given the probabilistic nature of BERT's predictions, there is a risk of incorrect watermark detection, especially in texts with complex semantics or those that closely mimic the watermark patterns without actually being watermarked.
 4. Potential loss of context: When words are replaced, the intended context of delivery could be altered.
 However, AI models are continually improving, and we hope that a well-trained model can significantly mitigate this risk.

 **Real-world applicability:**
 1. Versatility in applications: This method can be applied across various fields such as copyright protection, and content authentication, and in legal and academic settings where proof of authorship is crucial.
-It's particularly beneficial for managing copyrights in digital media, academic papers, and any online content where text is dynamically generated or reused.
+It is particularly beneficial for managing copyrights in digital media, academic papers, and any online content where text is dynamically generated or reused.
 2. Integration with existing systems: The algorithm can be seamlessly integrated with current content management systems (CMS) and digital rights management (DRM) systems, enhancing their capabilities to include advanced text watermarking features.
 This integration helps organizations maintain control over their content distribution and monitor usage without invasive methods.
 3. Application in AI-generated text: With the proliferation of AI-generated content from models like ChatGPT, GPT-4, and other AI writing assistants, distinguishing between human-generated and AI-generated text becomes crucial.
 The BERT-based watermarking can be used to embed unique, non-intrusive identifiers into AI-generated texts, ensuring that each piece of content can be traced back to its source.
 This is particularly valuable in preventing the spread of misinformation, verifying the authenticity of content, and in applications where copyright claims on AI-generated content might be disputed.
 4. Forensic Linguistics in Cybersecurity: In cybersecurity, determining the origin of phishing emails or malicious texts can be crucial.
 BERT-based watermarking can assist forensic linguists and security professionals by providing a means to trace the origins of specific texts back to their creators, helping to identify patterns or sources of cyber threats.